 The WPP is a living project.
 We encourage duplication and modification of our designs.
-If you would like to contribute to the WPP project or notice a problem, please consider opening a pull request or issue on GitHub.
+If you would like to contribute to the WPP project or notice an issue, please consider opening an pull request or issue on GitHub.

 2 Fabrication